 DOE finalized the current standards for direct heating equipment in 2010, and they took effect in 2013.
 The standards specify minimum annual fuel utilization efficiency (AFUE) levels, which vary depending on the specific type of product and heating capacity.

-In 2016, DOE published a determination where they found that more stringent standards for direct heating equipment would not be economically justified.
+In 2016, DOE published a determination finding that more stringent standards for direct heating equipment would not be economically justified.